Home Page

 (So as to be remembered by God.)

-- On the Day of Gladness blow the trumpets,
+- In the Day of Gladness blow the trumpets,

 i.e. Passover 14th day.

-The appointments are mentioned in Leviticus chapter 23.
+The feast appointments mentioned in Leviticus chapter 23.

 - At the beginning ('head of') of the ceremonial 'New Moons' (ie,